IsmailMarmoush/recipes/README.md

 2. Maven 3.6.3
 3. Make sure your `~/.m2/settings.xml` has access to GitHub packages (follow docker requirement steps)
 4. Run `java --enable-preview -jar "/recipes/app/target/io.memoria.recipes-*.jar"`

+## 3.0 TODOs

+* Add pagination implementations yet, but should be done in the future releases